phile21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Learn your times tables - A C program having a function that prints the 9 times table, starting with 0

 a + b - A C program having a function that adds two integers and returns the result

+ 98 Battery Street, the OG - A C program having a function that prints all natural numbers from n to 98, followed by a new line.